anton-io/unsu/README.md

-# unsu.com - Ultra Easy Crypto Payments
+# unsu.com - UNSU - A Wallet Everyone Can Use.